nikkehsolaris/deluge-autoremoveplus/README.md

 > Minimum HDD space: 10

-Remove torrents that have a ratio over 2.0 and have been seeding for at least 4 days:
+Remove torrents that have a ratio over 2.0 and have been seeding for at least 2 days:

-> Remove by: Ratio, Min: 2.0, and, Remove by: Seed Time, Min: 4
+> Remove by: Ratio, Min: 2.0, and, Remove by: Seed Time, Min: 48

-Remove torrents that have a ratio over 2.0 or have been seeding for at least 4 days:
+Remove torrents that have a ratio over 2.0 or have been seeding for at least 10 hours:

-> Remove by: Ratio, Min: 2.0, or, Remove by: Seed Time, Min: 4
+> Remove by: Ratio, Min: 2.0, or, Remove by: Seed Time, Min: 10

 Remove torrents only according to first criteria: